GoogleCloudPlatform/fda-mystudies/documentation/auth_overview.md

 ## Introduction

-This article describes the authentication and authorization of the various application components of FDA MyStudies on Google Cloud.
+This article describes the authentication and authorization of the various application components of FDA MyStudies.

 *Note: Customers are responsible for setting up users and permissions for both the infrastructural components of the platform (GCP or other infrastructure and/or associated managed services being used in their deployment of the platform) and the application components of the platform for which user management is provided as a feature (this is limited to the Study Builder in the current release).*